Sung-Huan/SCP_quantification_data/README.md

 BCP_PSM: BCP dataset where IMBR was not used, but PSM-level normalization was applied.

-Annotation_table_SCP: this table can be imported into Perseus for annotating the SCP data.
+Annotation_Table_SCP: this table can be imported into Perseus for annotating the SCP data.
 (Processing->isobaric labeling->Annotation from a file)

-Annotation_table_BCP: this table can be imported into Perseus for annotating the BCP data.
+Annotation_Table_BCP: this table can be imported into Perseus for annotating the BCP data.
 (Processing->isobaric labeling->Annotation from a file)